Timothy James Dimacali: Literary writing

+Academic writing

+Dimacali has written extensively about indigenous Philippine science.
+His MIT master's thesis, titled, "From the Sea to the Stars: The Forgotten Journeys of the Philippines' Ancient Explorers," discussed the likelihood that anatomically modern humans had developed seafaring technology to reach the Philippine islands tens of thousands of years before other civilizations.
+In 2024, his paper, "The Better Angles of Our Nature: The Psychophysics of Balangay Construction and Navigation" discussed the possibility of inferring lost boatbuilding and seafaring knowledge by studying the construction details of extant artifacts.

+Dimacali was also the chief editor of PAGTANAW 2050, a Philippines-focused Science, Technology, and Innovation (STI) Foresight and Strategic Plan, designed to guide the country towards a prosperous, archipelagic, and maritime nation by 2050.
+Published in 2021, the extensive document envisions harnessing Filipino talent and STI to drive innovation in products, processes, and organizations, ultimately leveraging the country's natural resources for sustainable development.

+Science journalism

 When GMA News and Public Affairs launched its online presence in the form of GMA News Online in 2009, Dimacali became the portal's online community manager.
 In 2010, GMA News Online created the post of Science and Technology Editor, and asked Dimacali to come on board.
 Under Dimacali, GMA News Online became noted for its coverage of basic science stories–in contrast to most Philippine news venues, whose science and technology coverage has thus far either tended to focus on consumer technology, or relegated to special sections that only get published occasionally.

 In July 2013, the Philippine Department of Science and Technology (DOST) awarded Dimacali with a DOST Gawad Scriba Award for Science Communicators.

+In 2025, he co-authored Bridging Leadership by Example, together with UP Diliman professor Jose Wendell Capili and Asian Institute of Management professor Manuel De Vera.
+The book is a retrospective of the history and achievements of the AIM TeaM Energy Center for Bridging Leadership.

 Science education and consultancy work

 In 2020, Dimacali was tapped as a communications consultant for the Philippine Department of Science and Technology (DOST), and the Philippine National Academy of Science and Technology (NAST), and the Probe Media Foundation.